metaspace2020/coloc/README.md

 ### Gold standard

-The gold standard is available [in this commit range](https://github.com/metaspace2020/offsample/coloc/GS).
+The gold standard is available [in this commit range](https://github.com/metaspace2020/coloc/tree/master/GS).
 The ion images are available under `gs_imgs1` and `gs_imgs2` file names.
 To join both files into one arhive run `cat gs_imgs* > gs_imgs.tar.gz`

 The initial expert rankings can be found in `rankings.csv`, the filtered gold standard with average rankings is in `coloc_gs.csv`.

 ## Colocalization measures

-The colocalization measures implementations are available [in this commit range](https://github.com/metaspace2020/offsample/coloc/measures).
+The colocalization measures implementations are available [in this commit range](https://github.com/metaspace2020/offsample/coloc/tree/master/measures).

-### Ion intensity-based measures
+### Measures requiring no learning

-Ion intensity-based measures are available in the jupyter notebook `ion_intensity_coloc_measures`.
+Measures requiring no learning are available in the jupyter notebook `no_learning_measures` [in this commit range](https://github.com/metaspace2020/offsample/coloc/tree/master/measures/no_learning_measures.ipy

 ## Future steps